KelseyHigham/video-over-OSC/docs.md

             - manually in editor, even better: `(px_int + 0.25)/128`
             - animation: from `0/128` to `127/128`, putting a constant `0.25/128` offset in `PxColors`
                 - apparently constant offsets are ignored in additive animations??????????

+# Process for creating the Unity portion

+Create an empty PxScreen object.
+This can be moved and scaled later.

+(Create all pixels 1m wide initially, so that position math in the inspector is easy.)

+Each pixel strip is a quad, 7m by 1m.
+They're called PxStripL1 through PxStripL8 on the left, and PxStripR1 through PxStripR8 on the right.

+## Making pixels light or dark, with UV scrolling

+### Materials

+They should each get their own material, using pixel-strip-color.png, using the same PxStrip names.
+(For testing without adding color, start with the monochromatic `pixel-strip.png`.)

+### Params

+In the avatar parameters, they should each get their own synced float params, using the same PxStrip names.
+Only check "Saved" if you want to retain the image between sessions.
+Personally, I prefer to default to a smiley face, until OSC is enabled.

+### Animations

+They should each get their own animations, with the same PxStrip names.

+To create an animation, create a copy of the avatar, because the Unity animation "record" or "preview" feature might get the avatar stuck in the motorcycle pose.

+Create an animation with two frames - 0 and 1, or 0 and 127.
+Record and scroll UVs with the Inspector, according to the math described in the first part of this file.

+Automate this with a tool like TinyTask.

+### Params in the FX controller

+They should each get their own FX controller float param, with the same PxStrip names.

+### Animation Layers

+They should each get their own animation layers, with the same PxStrip names:
+- Weight: 1
+- **Additive**, not Override.
+(If prototyping in black and white, use Override.)
+- Motion Time: corresponding PxStrip

+## Picking a color palette, with UV scrolling

+(If you prototyped in black and white, then switch each Override layer to Additive, and switch each material to `pixel-strip-color.png`.)

+### Materials

+You don't need a new material.

+### Params

+Add a PxColors synced float param.
+I like to Save it, to keep the color from last time.

+### Animations

+Create one PxColors animation.
+Animate every pixel strip, according to the math described in the first part of this file.

+Automate this with a tool like TinyTask.

+### Param in the FX controller

+Add a float called PxColors.

+### Animation Layer

+Create an animation layer that goes *above* all the PxStrip layers:
+- Weight: 1
+- Override
+- Motion Time: PxColors